The Gate of Grace

-March 28, 2021, PALM SUNDAY—LENT (EASTER PREP)—Etched into my memory from my childhood in southern California are avenues of palm trees of all different shapes and sizes.
+March 28, 2021, PALM SUNDAY—PREPARATION FOR EASTER OR LENT—Etched into my memory from my childhood in southern California are avenues of palm trees of all different shapes and sizes.
 There is something about the tall, stately trees, bending slightly in the ocean breezes that speaks to me of salt water and sand, hot summer sun, and tropical flowers.

 On this special Sunday in some churches, small palm fronds are handed out in memory of the branches laid on the road as Jesus Christ rode into Jerusalem.
 The songs of “Hosanna” we sing today echo the shouts of the pilgrims as they entered the city in celebration of the Messiah’s arrival.
 In many ways we also anticipate with glad rejoicing the coming of King Jesus into our world to restore all things.

 In John’s version of this story, Jesus rode into Jerusalem on a donkey’s colt and the people threw down branches of palm trees.
 They shouted, “Hosanna!
 Blessed is he who comes in the name of the Lord, even the King of Israel!”
 “Hosanna” is a phrase which in essence means “O, save!”
 This greeting resonates with the Hillel psalms often sung or recited by the pilgrims as they approached Jerusalem.
 Psalm 118:25, which we read on this Sunday, says “O Lord, do save, we beseech You; O Lord, we beseech You, do send prosperity!”

 When looking forward with the travelers entering Jerusalem, excited about the possibilities present in the Messiah they thought Jesus was, it is understandable that they would lay out palm branches as though a victorious king were entering the city.
 It makes perfect sense that they would be praising and celebrating such a momentous event.
 How wonderful it would be to finally be free of their oppressors!